Ringenberg/Ringenberg.github.io/_posts/2017-07-05-Resize-Ubuntu-vmware.md

   1. Click on the hard drive and then the "Expand" button.
   1. Increase the size to the new desired size.
   1. For the CD/DVD, specify the gparted iso and make sure "connect at powerup" is enabled.
 1. Boot the virtual machine with gparted.
+This might require using "Power on to Firmware" in order for the iso to boot before the OS.
    1. "deactivate" the partition so that it can be edited.
    1. resize the extended partition to fill the space.
    1. resize the sub-partition to fill the space.